 Most cancers develop over many years and don't show up on a scan until they have been growing for some time.
 So waiting a few weeks for a scan or treatment does not usually affect how well the treatment works.
-Having said that, if you have to wait you are bound to worry so the UK Government is trying to shorten waiting times for treatment in the UK.
+Having said that, if you have to wait you are bound to worry so the Government has set targets for maximum waiting times for treatment.

 Unfortunately, you may have to wait a couple of weeks for an appointment for some of these tests.
 This may be because there is pressure on your local hospital due to people needing particular types of scans.
 Some types of specialised scanner such as an MRI scanner or PET scanner are only available in larger hospitals.
 So you may need to go to another hospital for your scan, which can increase the length of time you wait.

 We have more information about the types of scans you may have in the cancer tests section.

 It can take time for scan results to come through.
 The length of time you wait will depend on why you are having the scan.
 A specialist radiologist will examine your scan and type up a report.
 They send the report to your cancer specialist who will give you the results.
 Understandably, waiting for results can make you anxious.
 It usually takes a couple of weeks for the results to come through.
 Your results will be ready sooner than that if your doctor puts urgent on the scan request form.

 It always helps to get a rough idea of how long your test results will take.
 You can ask your doctor before you go for your tests.
 If you have not heard anything a couple of weeks after your test, ring your doctor's secretary to check if your results are back.

 Everyone agrees it is unacceptable to wait too long between a diagnosis of cancer and starting treatment.
 In an ideal world, people would start treatment within a month of being diagnosed.
 The Government have set waiting time targets in England and Wales for treating cancer patients.
 Waiting time targets set by the Scottish Government are the same.
 The current targets are